ardanlabs/gotraining/10-standard_library/03-writers_readers/documentation/interfaces.md

 	        Read(p []byte) (n int, err error)
 	}

-* The implementation should attempt to read the entire length of the byte slice that is passed in.
-It is ok to read less than the entire length and it should not wait to read the entire length if that much data is not available at the time of the call.

-* When the last byte is read, two options are available.
-Either Read returns the final bytes with the proper count and EOF for the error value or returns the final bytes with the proper count and nil for the error value.
-In the latter case, the next read must return no bytes with the count of 0 and EOF for the error value.
+* The implementation should fill the provided byte slice with all the data that is immediately available, up to `len(p)` bytes.

+* If no data is immediately available, Read should block.

+* `io.EOF` is a special `error` value used to signal an end-of-file condition: no more data will follow.

+* When an error or EOF condition occurs, Reader implementations can choose either to return the error value immediately from that same Read call, or may wait and return `n == 0` along with the error on the next Read call.
+Code using Readers should be able to handle both situations.

 * Anytime the Read method returns bytes, those bytes should be processed first before checking the error value for an EOF or other error value.

 * The implementation must never return a 0 byte read count with an error value of nil.
-  Reads that result in no byte read should always return an error.
+  Reads that result in no bytes read should always return an error.

 ___
 [![Ardan Labs](../../../00-slides/images/ggt_logo.png)](http://www.ardanlabs.com)